-All of the TesiraLUX video end points are configured for 10G fiber connection.
+TesiraLUX supports 1G or 10G network connections for video streaming.
+In this example, all of the TesiraLUX video end points are configured for 10G fiber connection.
 The bandwidth mode is configured to 2160p60 with no compression.
 Scaling and compression are disabled to achieve end-to-end transit latencies near 16 ms, a critical factor for synchronization with live audio and image magnification.
 No compression allows large projected images to appear in maximum detail for the audience.
 See Video Bandwidth Controls in TesiraLUX and Video and Network Latency for more information.

 HDMI audio de-embedded via the network and mixed on the DSP.
 HDMI audio can be mixed with mic audio and returned ot the HDMI outputs to recording or streaming services.
 Dynamic Delay EQ within Tesira will preserve the audio-video time alignment throughout all of the DSP and video processing.
 Delay EQ can be used to time align signals from the networked amplifiers and the HDMI outputs if desired by the system designer.

 EDID typically does not require any intervention and the EDID Preferred mode is sufficient.
 Each TesiraLUX end-point contains a broadcast quality scaler.
 EDID is managed automatically by each discrete end point.